How Do You Trade Online Index

 For the Moving average the place where the 2 moving averages started to move upward on the chart are market and this is where our buy signal was generated.

-To confirm this trading signal we used a second indicator, RSI indicator which also confirmed the buy signal when RSI line moved above 50 center-line mark, this is when as a trader you would have opened your buy trade because the two indicators used in our trading system have both given a buy signal.
+To confirm this trading signal we used a second indicator, RSI indicator that also confirmed the buy signal when RSI line moved above 50 center-line mark, this is when as a trader you would have opened your buy trade because the two indicators used in our trading system have both given a buy signal.

-Take Profit - As a trader you also need to know when to close you open trades & take the profit.
+Take Profit - As a trader you also need to know when to close you open trade positions & take the profit.
 For this trade this is the point at where we closed our trade position, trade had been in the market for 18 hours and we did not want to leave our trade open overnight, so we closed our trade after a nice profit and continued trading the next day.

 Sell Trade